apoloval/open-airbus-cockpit/software/command-gateway.md

 allows your hardware to save computing resources by reducing the number of interactions with the simulator.

-After all serial ports are scanned for compliant devices, they are able to send one of the command messages described above.
+After all serial ports are scanned in search for compliant devices, they are able to send one of the command messages described above.
 In addition, Command Gateway will send messages to report changes in the FSUIPC offsets or LVARs only when  they are produced.
-This process continues until the script is terminated or killed.
+This process continues until the script is killed or the simulator closes.

 ## Installation